Reference Date: 04-November-2014

-For other crops, mixed outputs were estimated for sorghum (‑23 percent) and millet (+27 percent) relative to last year, while a small increase is estimated for rice.
-The winter wheat crop, to be harvested this October, is provisionally projected to decline sharply to just over 200 000 tonnes, given an estimated contraction in plantings.
-For cash crops, tobacco production is expected to increase by nearly 20 percent, while a decrease in cotton production is foreseen.
+For other crops, mixed outputs were estimated for sorghum (‑23 percent) and millet (+27 percent) compared to 2013, while a small increase is estimated for rice.
+The winter wheat crop, with the harvest expected to be completed in November, is forecast to decrease sharply to just over 200 000 tonnes, reflecting a decline in plantings.
+Overall, cereal production in 2014 is forecast to increase by 25 percent compared to 2013’s near-average output.

 Large surplus maize supplies estimated in 2014/15

 The Government increased the purchases of maize through the Food Reserve Agency (FRA) from the original target of 500 000 to about 1 million tonnes.
 Combined with its carryover stock, the FRA is estimated to hold approximately 1.35 million tonnes.
 Given the ample supplies and export surplus, the Government revoked the export ban earlier this year.
 However, there are comparatively limited export opportunities in the region, as most countries, including Zimbabwe which imported Zambian maize in the last two years, recorded sizeable production gains in 2014.
 Furthermore, the comparatively low prices in South Africa are also partly limiting Zambia’s competitiveness in the region.